Biodiversity act

 Marine Threatened or Protected Species

-The Threatened or Protected Marine Species Regulations (Marine TOPS Regulations) further regulate the permit system for all restricted activities all listed threatened or protected marine species.
-The Marine TOPS Regulations establish a registration system and regulate the following operations, where they involve listed threatened or protected marine species: captive breeding facilities, rehabilitation facilities, sanctuaries, temporary holding facilities, exhibition facilities; and wildlife translocators.
-The Marine TOPS Regulations also regulate boat-based whale and dolphin watching and white shark cage diving.
+The Threatened or Protected Marine Species Regulations (Marine TOPS Regulations) govern the permit system for restricted activities involving listed threatened or protected marine species.
+They establish a registration system and regulate operations such as captive breeding facilities, rehabilitation centres, sanctuaries, temporary holding facilities, exhibition facilities, and wildlife translocation involving these species.

 Ecosystems